stevenwdv/fathom-shadow/docs/glossary.rst

    subscore
        A single rule's contribution to a node's score for some type.
 In Fathom's current incarnation as a series of (single-layer) perceptrons, each rule's subscore is multiplied by a coefficient, which is derived from training.
 The weighted subscores are then added together and fed through a sigmoid function to get the final score for a node for a type.

+   target
+       A "right answer" DOM node, one that should be recognized as belonging to some type

    type
        A string-typed category assigned to a :term:`fnode`.
 Types are the boolean, hard-edged, enumerated parts of fnode state.
 They also largely determine inter-rule dependencies and thus which rules get run in response to a query.